uGOsnow

 What Garmisch-Partenkirchen does offer is something different and it’s a place to spend a few days skiing whilst appreciating the warm hospitality of Bavaria.

-Whether it’s to combine a city break in nearby Munich with friends as I did or to take the family who are getting to grips with skiing, Garmisch-Partenkirchen is a lovely little town with the bonus of having 40-60 km (including Zugspitze) on its doorstep.
+Whether it’s to combine a city break in nearby Munich with friends as I did or to enjoy a family friendly ski trip with options away from the slopes, Garmisch-Partenkirchen is a lovely little town.
+With the added bonus of having 40-60 km (including Zugspitze) on its doorstep!

 If you’re looking for a bit more inspiration, check out our guide to the cheapest ski resorts in Europe which features some proper gems.